For content creators—no matter what medium they work in—few things are as unsettling as the sight of a blank page.

 Just as musicians use silence and dynamics to create drama and motion, a skilled designer uses white space for functional purposes that go well beyond simply pleasing the eye.
 They use it to guide attention, solidify branding, improve comprehension and drive action.

 It may seem obvious, but white space doesn’t actually have to be “white.”
 It’s simply any area unoccupied by text or art on your site.
 There are four basic forms of negative space that designers utilize to great advantage:

 - Visual white space—the space that surrounds the visual elements of your website, such as images, icons, videos, and other graphics.

 - Layout white space—the white space that defines the margins, paddings and gutters of your site pages.

-White space integrated into textual elements as spacing between lines, letters, and paragraphs.
+- Text white space—white space integrated into textual elements, such as spacing between lines, letters and paragraphs.

-The space that defines the alignment of different content blocks—paragraphs, columns, lists, etc.
+- Content white space—the space that defines the alignment of different content blocks, such as paragraphs, columns, lists, etc.

-White space may also be known as negative space, but the effects of incorporating it into your UX design are all positive.
-Working together, the four types of white space can make your website more navigable, readable, scannable, memorable, and actionable.
+White space may also be known as negative space, but the effects of incorporating it into your user experience (UX) design are all positive.
+Working together, the four types of white space can make your website more navigable, readable, scannable, memorable and actionable.
 Let’s break it down.